syedabtahibinmashak/REDRIOT/README.md

 # projectREDRIOT
-This is a two-dimensional side-scrolling battle game made as a project to submit for the CSE 4202 Structured  Programming II Lab.
+A two-dimensional side-scrolling battle game made as a project to submit for the CSE 4202 Structured  Programming II Lab.